rodrigo617/aprendizaje/README.md

 Typical project to kick off in JS.
 It was useful to train HTML and CSS, apart from JS.
 Currently it is very simple and a little bit ugly but I'm going to improve it!

+## formik
+> react

+In this lab I learned how to create a form using formik

 ## gestor-usuarios
 > react

 In this lab, I review the use of hooks and the handling of forms.
 I worked creating components and finally optimized the application so that the rendering is done at the form level

 ## forms